This blog is a story of my families life–first in mid-Michigan and then in Northern Michigan as we grow the life we’ve always wanted.

 EJ’s company is located “Up North.”
 To Michiganders, “Up North” is a magical place of breathtaking beauty where we all long to go to escape the stresses of life.
 It is a place of forests, lakes, fresh air, campfires, outdoor activities, and history.
 It is practically heaven.
 When we think of “Up North,” we almost hear angelic choruses.
 Most people go to Northern Michigan for vacations; we were going there to live.

 The move required many sacrifices and risks.
 EJ lived for several months in a motel while he started his new job and searched for a house for us.
 JJ joined him after a month and began looking for a job.
 I stayed at our old house to handle bills, care for the pets, and prepare for the move.
 Eventually EJ found us a wonderful house on five beautiful acres.
 We are surrounded by forest, which we have nicknamed “our Enchanted Forest.”
 We can see clouds, and storms, and a night sky filled with stars.
 There are beautiful lakes only a couple of miles from our home.
 We have deer grazing close to our house, turkeys wandering through our yard, and we hear coyotes howling in the night.
-Our dog, Danny, is able to roam freely without a leash.
+We have several cats and a beautiful dog.
 I am raising chickens and ducks and I go on a treasure hunt every day gathering their eggs.
 We are growing a garden and planting fruit trees.
-JJ is working and going to college.
-We have adventures going to Lake Michigan hunting for rocks, visiting lighthouses, touring tall ships.
-JJ goes kayaking in the summer and I go sledding down our long steep, winding driveway in the winter.
+Our son attended college and after a couple years moved out on his own.
+EJ and I are now enjoying life together as “empty-nesters.”

 Our home Up North is everything we dreamed of–and more.
 We are creating the life we always wanted, and gaining strength and happiness.